waitambatha/csv/README.md

-Data Processor Django Project
+🚀 Data Processor Django Project
-This Django project processes CSV files in an ETL workflow.
-The project reads data from CSV files, cleans and transforms it, and loads it into a PostgreSQL database.
-Users can view and manage data through specific endpoints provided by Django views.
-This guide will walk you through cloning the repository, setting up the environment, configuring the database, and running the Django server.
+Welcome to the Data Processor Django Project!
+This project processes CSV files in an ETL (Extract, Transform, Load) workflow using Django, PostgreSQL, and Python libraries such as pandas.
+The system reads data from CSV files, cleans and transforms it, and loads it into a PostgreSQL database.
+Users can interact with the data through specific endpoints provided by Django views.

-Table of Contents
+📑 Table of Contents
+Features
+Setup and Installation
 Clone the Repository
 Set Up a Virtual Environment
 Install Requirements
 Configure the Database
 Run the Django Server
-Available Endpoints
+Endpoints
 Additional Resources
+✨ Features
+ETL Process for CSV Data: Reads, cleans, and loads data from CSV files into a PostgreSQL database.
+Database-Driven: Uses PostgreSQL to store and manage processed data.
+Modular Views: Dedicated endpoints for various data interactions.
+Environment Variable Configuration: Securely stores sensitive database credentials in environment variables.
+⚙️ Setup and Installation
-Clone the Repository
+1. Clone the Repository
-To start, clone this repository to your local machine:
+Start by cloning the repository to your local machine:

 bash
 Copy code
 git clone https://github.com/waitambatha/csv.git
-Navigate into the project directory:

-bash
-Copy code
 cd csv
-Set Up a Virtual Environment
+2. Set Up a Virtual Environment
-It’s recommended to use a virtual environment to keep dependencies isolated from other projects.
+It’s recommended to use a virtual environment to keep dependencies isolated:

-Create a virtual environment:
 bash
 Copy code
 python3 -m venv venv
-Activate the virtual environment:
-On macOS and Linux:
+source venv/bin/activate  # On macOS and Linux venv\Scripts\activate     # On Windows
+3. Install Requirements
+Install the required dependencies:

 bash
 Copy code
-source venv/bin/activate
-On Windows:
-bash
-Copy code
-venv\Scripts\activate
-Install Requirements
-With the virtual environment activated, install the required dependencies:

-bash
-Copy code
 pip install -r requirements.txt
-Configure the Database
+4. Configure the Database
-This project uses PostgreSQL as its database.
-You need to configure your database settings in settings.py to use your own credentials without hardcoding them.
-Follow these steps:
+This project uses PostgreSQL.
+Set up your database credentials securely with a .env file.

-Create a .env file in the root of the project with the following variables:
+Create a .env file in the root of the project and add your PostgreSQL details:

 plaintext
 Copy code
 DB_NAME=your_database_name
 DB_USER=your_database_user
 DB_PASSWORD=your_database_password
-DB_HOST=your_host (e.g., localhost)
-DB_PORT=your_port (e.g., 5432)
+DB_HOST=localhost
+DB_PORT=5432
-Update settings.py: The database configuration in settings.py is set to read these values from the .env file as follows:
+Update settings.py in the project to read from .env:

 python
 Copy code
 import os
 from dotenv import load_dotenv

-# Load environment variables from a .env file
 load_dotenv()

 DATABASES = {